awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example-deployment-pkg.md

         s3_client.upload_file(upload_path, '{}-resized'.format(bucket), key)
 ```

+### Create the deployment package<a name="with-s3-example-deployment-pkg-python-dependencies"></a>

+A deployment package is a \.zip file containing your Lambda function code and dependencies\.
+The sample function code has the following dependencies:

 **Dependencies**
 + [Pillow](https://pypi.org/project/Pillow/)

 **To create a deployment package**
-+ We recommend using the AWS SAM CLI [sam build](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-build.html) command to create deployment packages that contain libraries written in C or C\+\+, such as the [Pillow](https://pypi.org/project/Pillow/) library\.
++ We recommend using the AWS SAM CLI [sam build](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-build.html) command with the `--use-container` option to create deployment packages that contain libraries written in C or C\+\+, such as the [Pillow \(PIL\)](https://pypi.org/project/Pillow/) library\.

+**To create and test the function**
++ After you have created a deployment package with your function code and your Lambda function, return to the S3 tutorial to [Create the Lambda function](with-s3-example.md)\.